traversaro/gitpod-ubuntu-20.04/README.md

 # gitpod-ubuntu-20.04
-Vanilla GitPod  Ubuntu 20.04 image, with a few system dependencies enabled.
+Vanilla GitPod  Ubuntu 20.04 image, with a few system dependencies enabled and GUI support via VNC.

+The VNC support is inspired from the https://github.com/robotology/icub-gazebo-grasping-sandbox .

 ## Instructions
 Click on the following badge to open the GitPod image: